Evidence for a Vast Prograde Stellar Stream in the Solar Vicinity

 We now turn to estimating the orbital parameters of Nyx stars.
 To do so, we use the \texttt{gala} package \cite{gala} and assume the Milky Way potential of~\cite{2015ApJS..216...29B}.
-Running the orbits of the stars backwards in time by 1~Myr, we find that the mean eccentricity is $0.68$ (dispersion of $0.13$), mean pericenter is $2.8\kpc$, mean apocenter is $15\kpc$, and mean $z_\text{max}$ is $1.7\kpc$ (see \Fig{fig:nyx_orbits}).
+Running the orbits of the stars backwards in time by 1~Gyr, we find that the mean eccentricity is $0.60$ (dispersion of $0.12$), mean pericenter is $3.9\kpc$, mean apocenter is $16\kpc$, and mean $z_\text{max}$ is $1.7\kpc$ (see Supplementary Figs.~6 and~7).
 These orbital properties are distinct from what is expected for the thin disk, which has eccentricities close to circular.
 The orbits are also more eccentric than expected of the thick disk, which has eccentricities peaked at $e\sim 0.3$ and concentrated below $e\sim 0.5$~\cite{2017ApJ...850...25L}.
-Coupling this observation with the fact that Nyx lags behind the disk by $\sim 80\kms$ makes a strong case that it is the result of a satellite merger.
+In \SFig~7, we show the orbits traced by the Nyx stars integrated back by 1 Gyr; the prograde and highly eccentric motion of the Nyx stars is evident.
+Coupling this observation with the fact that Nyx lags behind the disk by $\sim 90\kms$ and has a significant radial velocity component makes a strong case that it is the result of a satellite merger.